orbitoverseas1/nuzii/README.md

 NEXT_PUBLIC_SANITY_PROJECT_ID: A unique ID for your Sanity project, generated during this step.
 NEXT_PUBLIC_SANITY_DATASET: Set to production.

-- Note: You can verify your NEXT_PUBLIC_SANITY_PROJECT_ID later by logging into https://www.sanity.io/manage, selecting the "NUZI ecommerce" project, and checking the project details.
+- Note: You can verify your NEXT_PUBLIC_SANITY_PROJECT_ID later by logging into https://www.sanity.io/manage, selecting the "NUZII ecommerce" project, and checking the project details.

 ## 3. Set Up Environment Variables